AmaduKamara/portfolio/README.md

-# Portfolio: setup and mobile version skeleton
+# DevAmkam's Portfolio Website - Mobile and Desktop View

 This is an exercise for setting ip a mobile and desktop designs of my Portfolio Website.